venysssssssssss/ObjectDetection/README.md

 # ObjectDetection
-Using openCV and PyTorch to create a ipynb to detect object
+Using openCV and PyTorch to create a ipynb to detect object.